ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

   charon exit sign [flags]

 Flags:
-      --beacon-node-timeout duration   Timeout for beacon node HTTP calls. (default 30s) --beacon-node-url string         Beacon node URL.
-[REQUIRED]
-      --exit-epoch uint                Exit epoch at which the validator will exit, must be the same across all the partial exits. (default 162304)
+      --beacon-node-endpoints strings   Comma separated list of one or more beacon node endpoint URLs.
+[REQUIRED] --beacon-node-timeout duration    Timeout for beacon node HTTP calls. (default 30s) --exit-epoch uint                 Exit epoch at which the validator will exit, must be the same across all the partial exits. (default 162304)
   -h, --help                            Help for sign
       --lock-file string                The path to the cluster lock file defining the distributed validator cluster. (default ".charon/cluster-lock.json")
       --log-color string                Log color; auto, force, disable. (default "auto") --log-format string               Log format; console, logfmt or json (default "console") --log-level string                Log level; debug, info, warn or error (default "info") --log-output-path string          Path in which to write on-disk logs.
       --private-key-file string         The path to the charon enr private key file.  (default ".charon/charon-enr-private-key")
+      --publish-address string          The URL of the remote API. (default "https://api.obol.tech") --publish-timeout duration        Timeout for publishing a signed exit to the publish-address API. (default 30s) --validator-index uint            Validator index of the validator to exit, the associated public key must be present in the cluster lock manifest.
+If --validator-pubkey is also provided, validator liveliness won't be checked on the beacon chain.
-      --publish-address string         The URL of the remote API. (default "https://api.obol.tech") --validator-keys-dir string      Path to the directory containing the validator private key share files and passwords. (default ".charon/validator_keys")
+      --validator-keys-dir string       Path to the directory containing the validator private key share files and passwords. (default ".charon/validator_keys")
       --validator-public-key string     Public key of the validator to exit, must be present in the cluster lock manifest.
-[REQUIRED]
+If --validator-index is also provided, validator liveliness won't be checked on the beacon chain.
 ```

 ### Download fully signed exit messages for cold storage